 In addition to support groups listed in another section of this website, there are other ways that caregivers of those with an FASD can connect.
 It is important to find the kind of connection that works for you and that may be a combination of what is available.
 Those with these connections find hope, strength, strategies, and support that often are not available from those who do not walk the path caregivers are taking with their loved ones.

-At this time (2018), there are two outstanding conferences regarding FASD in North America.
-One is the annual MOFAS conference held in November annually in Minneapolis (www.mofas.org) and the other in Vancouver, British Columbia (http://interprofessional.ubc.ca ).
-The latter conference alternates between the International Research Conference on Adolescents and Adults with FASD (even years) and the International Research Conference on FASD.
-The Adolescents and Adults Conference in Vancouver and the MOFAS conference are not only rich in information about FASD, but also provide an outstanding opportunity to network with other caregivers over a period of days, which often results in an ongoing support from others who “get it” via email and phone.
+There is an annual outstanding conference regarding FASD in Vancouver, British Columbia.
+This conference alternates between the International Research Conference on Adolescents and Adults with FASD (even years) and the International Research Conference on FASD.
+The Adolescents and Adults Conference in Vancouver is not only rich in information about FASD, but also provides an outstanding opportunity to network with other caregivers over a period of days, which often results in ongoing support from others who “get it” via email and phone.
 Adolescents and adults attend the Vancouver conference (no fee as of 2018) and have a separate track of programs for those with an FASD; they also participate, if they so desire, in the closing ceremony.

-Due to distance, these conferences are often not accessible to caregivers.
-There are two scholarships available to residents of North Carolina that may cover some of the expenses.
+There are other conferences focusing on FASD in the United States.
+As those occur in North Carolina, our newsletter will highlight these.
+Also, here are two scholarships available to residents of North Carolina that may cover some of the expenses.

 - Bonnie Schell Scholarship Information